 How To Know Which One Is For You.

 This same thing applies to a baby in general.
-When facing the other way they see many things that can distract them and prevent them from maybe sleeping or keeps them busy.
+When facing the other way they see many things that can distract them and prevent them from maybe sleeping or keep them busy.

 For toddlers, I think them facing the other way is better.
 At that age, they are learning a lot and developing their skills.
 Learning the colours, shapes and the environment.
 So, it’s best if they face the other way to increase these skills.